Pilot (The Blacklist): Plot

 One of the FBI's most wanted men, Raymond Reddington (James Spader), strolls into the bureau headquarters in D.C. and turns himself in.
 He has information on a crime about to be perpetrated by a Serbian terrorist believed by the bureau to be dead.
 When the Serbian is recognized at the airport by facial identification software as Ranko Zamani (Jamie Jackson), the division head answers to Reddington's demands in order to get his help catching Zamani.
 Reddington insists on working exclusively with Elizabeth Keen (Megan Boone), a profiler who had just been hired.
 Reddington knows quite a bit about Keen, which convinces her and the SAC to acquiesce to Reddington's plan.
 Zamani plans to kidnap and booby trap the daughter of a general responsible for destroying a chemical weapons factory that poisoned Zamani's family.

 Keen gets to the girl first but loses her in a daring raid by Zamani's forces.
 Now aware of Keen, Zamani attacks her husband, Tom, in their home, gravely wounding him.
 Keen notes a stamp on the man's hand and deduces the attack will take place at a zoo.
 Reddington briefly escapes custody to meet with Zamani, revealing that unbeknownst to the FBI, he masterminded the ploy, as well as the attack on Tom.
 Reddington removes the tracking device and places it with Zamani, which helps the FBI track down and kill the latter.
 Keen finds the daughter and a bomb in her backpack.
 Reddington calls in a clandestine bomb tech to disable the bomb, who then escapes with it.
 Reddington tells Elizabeth that her husband, with whom she is trying to adopt a baby, is not what he appears to be.

-Returning to the FBI, Reddington offers to provide information on a number of the world's dangerous criminals, his "blacklist", in order to commute sentence and work with Keen.
+Returning to the FBI, Reddington offers to provide information on a number of the world's dangerous criminals, his "blacklist", in order to commute his sentence and work with Keen.
 At home, Keen discovers a hidden box of cash, passports, and a gun, all belonging to her husband.
 She confronts Reddington to find out what he knows and stares at him as the episode ends.